-What can a newly published author expect from publishing his or her book?
+What can a newly published author expect from publishing their book?

 But those who are publishing a book for the first time, or who aspire to, might have unrealistic expectations of the publishing experience.
 Below are some of the unrealistic expectations that authors might have when starting out and how to deal with them.

 Although some authors earn a living writing books, the vast majority of book writers rely on other sources of income.
 Even best-selling authors couldn't quit their day jobs right away.

 Tom Clancy sold insurance while writing his first military and espionage novels.
 John Grisham was an attorney who carved out a time to write his first legal thriller, A Time To Kill, in the early hours of the morning before he needed to appear in court.
 Although his first book had only modest sales, when he made adjustments and penned The Firm, he became a best-selling author.
 Mystery writer P. D. James wrote quite a number of books while supporting her two children and caring for her mentally ill husband by working as a civil servant.